saeyslab/nichenetr/vignettes/seurat_wrapper_circos.md

-As example expression data of interacting cells, we will use mouse NICHE-seq data from Medaglia et al. to explore intercellular communication in the T cell area in the inguinal lymph node before and 72 hours after lymphocytic choriomeningitis virus (LCMV) infection \[See
+As example expression data of interacting cells, we will use mouse NICHE-seq data from Medaglia et al. to explore intercellular communication in the T cell area in the inguinal lymph node before and 72 hours after lymphocytic choriomeningitis virus (LCMV) infection (See Medaglia et al. 2017).
-@medaglia_spatial_2017\].
 We will NicheNet to explore immune cell crosstalk in response to this LCMV infection.

 In this dataset, differential expression is observed between CD8 T cells in steady-state and CD8 T cells after LCMV infection.
 NicheNet can be